Taiwanese indigenous peoples: Political representation

-In December 2016, the Aborigines in the KMT slammed President Tsai over the criminal punishment of a hunter of Bunun Aboriginal background.

-According to Mr. Lupiliyan, a Paiwan man who has participated in exchange activities sponsored by the government, the current government is still a colonial establishment and is "using the colonized to protect its international position."
+According to Mr. Lupiliyan, a Paiwan man who has participated in exchange activities sponsored by the government, the current government is still a colonial establishment and is "using the colonized to protect its international position".
 However he believes that the main beneficiaries are still the Taiwanese indigenous people.
 Lupiliyan says that Austronesian diplomacy and international exchanges provide them with templates on how to revitalize their own culture.